Our insurrection will not be televised

 Our strategy drew from Michel Foucault who stated that

-For us, this meant engaging with the mapping of norms and rules that allow the system to appear stable, as well as tracing fault lines and contradictions that reveal moments of breakdown, where the system fails or shifts.
+We set out to begin mapping the norms and rules that allow the system to appear stable.
+More significantly, however, we focused on identifying its fault lines, omissions, and contradictions that reveal moments of breakdown, where the system fails or shifts.

 Our approach follows some simple ethical principles: